-The land in the area is zoned primarily for residential use with small areas of open space and public amenity defined in the area.
-There is an extensive volume of residential properties in the general area as evident from aerial photographs.
+The land in the area is zoned primarily for residential use with small areas of public open space.
+There is an extensive volume of residential properties in the area as evident from aerial photographs and Dublin City Council Development Plan map, as presented in Appendix B.

-There are two surface watercourses within 1km of the area of interest.
-Bachelors Stream appears to be culverted beneath the Finglas Road immediately east of the site.
-This stream drains into the River Tolka at a confluence occurring approximately 740m to the south east of the site.
-The River Tolka flows in an easterly direction eventually draining into Dublin Bay, approximately 4.9km to the south east of the leak point.
-Under the Water Framework Directive, the River Tolka, including its tributary - Bachelor's Stream, has been assigned "Bad" status and has also been categorised as being at risk of deteriorating in the future, as presented in the Water Framework Directive River Body report in Appendix E.
+The River Tolka is located approximately 890m to the south of the site flowing in an easterly direction eventually draining to Dublin Bay approximately 2.65km to the south east of the site.
+Under the Water Framework Directive, the River Tolka has been assigned a "Bad" status and has also been categorised as being at risk of deteriorating in the future, as presented in the Water Framework Directive River Body report in Appendix E.

 The River Tolka flows into the South Dublin Bay and River Tolka Estuary SPA (Site Code: 4024).
 This SPA is located approximately 2.2km downstream of the nearest point of the River Tolka to the leak location.
-The South Dublin Bay and River Tolka Estuary is designated as a SPA for its role in supporting a number of bird species.
-Considering the proximity of Bachelors Stream to the leak point, and the resultant hydrological connection; there is potential for the presence of hydrological pathways between the leak point and downgradient environmental receptors.
+The South Dublin Bay and River Tolka Estuary SPA is designated as a SPA for its role in supporting a number of bird species.